 Food bloggers may be fuelling eating disorders in 'perfectionist' schoolgirls

-Facebook, Instagram and other social media enable those with no medical or health backgrounds to ‘market’ recipes or diet-and-exercise regimes which are unscientific - and potentially dangerous.
+Facebook, Instagram and other social media sites enable those with no medical or health backgrounds to ‘market’ recipes or diet and exercise regimes which are unscientific - and potentially dangerous.

-“A common theme we are seeing is where school friendship groups decide to follow someone they see on Instagram or Facebook,” said Alexia Dempsey, an eating disorders specialist at The Priory Hospital Roehampton in south-west London.
+“A common theme we are seeing is where school friendship groups decide to follow someone they see on Instagram or Facebook” said Alexia Dempsey, an eating disorders specialist at Priory Hospital Roehampton in south-west London.

 “Most of the group gives up shortly afterwards.
 However those who are perfectionist and anxious, with low self-esteem, may adhere to the diet to an extraordinary degree and develop a disorder.

 “It is astonishing how many of our patients have Instagram accounts and follow their dietary gurus on social media, believing that what is written is gospel.